-- 1. Develop a research question that you are seeking to answer through an interdisciplinary approach, and then identify faculty whose research expertise aligns with this question. - 2.
-Obtain suggestions from the program coordinator or program chair of the Individual Interdisciplinary Doctoral Program. - 3.
-Make appointments with the chairs of appropriate departments, discuss ideas for the doctoral project, and request names of faculty with suitable expertise. - 4.
-If one faculty person declines to serve on a committee due to other time commitments, ask him or her for suggestions of other potential faculty with relevant expertise. - 5.
-Talk with other graduate students. - 6.
-Examine the WSU website and faculty interest pages
+- 1. Obtain suggestions from the program coordinator or program chair of the Individual Interdisciplinary Doctoral Program. - 2.
+Make appointments with the chairs of appropriate departments, discuss ideas for the doctoral project, and request names of faculty with suitable expertise. - 3.
+If one faculty person declines to serve on a committee due to other time commitments, ask him or her for suggestions of other potential faculty with relevant expertise. - 4.
+Talk with other graduate students. - 5.
+Examine the WSU website and faculty interest pages chair with the program coordinator.
+The student must replace the chair immediately or be disenrolled from the program.

 A complete approved doctoral committee is mandatory for the continuation in the IIDP program.
-If a faculty member leaves the committee, the student must find a replacement committee member and file a change of committee from with the Graduate School by the start of the subsequent semester.
-If a committee chair must be replaced, the student must discuss the selection of a new chair with the IIDP coordinator.
-The student must replace the chair as quickly as possible, and no later than the beginning of the subsequent semester.
-Failure to identify a committee chair in a timely fashion is grounds to be disenrolled from the program.
+If a faculty member leaves the committee, the student must find a replacement committee member immediately and file a change of committee from with the Graduate School.
+If a committee chair must be replaced, the student must discuss the selection of a new